marc-f/adamcod.es/_posts/2013-09-10-interface-segregation-principle-zend-framework.md

 This example is somewhat contrived, you wouldn't implement these classes this way in real life, but I want to use them to illustrait a point.

 The `FetchableInterface` doesn't require the `getFindAllByNameSelect` method to be present, but our mapper depends on it.
 The reason for this is that we want our interfaces to be as small as possible.
-The smallest possible (useful) interface for our gateways is the `FetchableInterface`, saying that we can fetch all instances of an object from that gateway based on a `Zend_Db_Select` object.
+The smallest possible (useful) interface for our gateways is the `FetchableInterface`; saying that we can fetch all instances of an object from that gateway based on a `Zend_Db_Select` object.

 Not all of our gateways are going to have a `getFindAllByNameSelect` method, so we don't want to add it to our interface that may well be used for a large number of our gateways.
 So for our `getFindAllByNameSelect` method, we create another interface: